mr2much/hhrr_app/README.md

 - TODO: Implement functionality to allow Candidato to apply for a specific position.
   - TODO: Recruiter should be able to see the Candidates that applied for a specific job posting.
 - TODO: Add functionality to display which columns I want to see on Index page.

+#### Profiles

+#### Departments

+#### Niveles Academicos

+#### Map

+#### General

+- TODO: Add expand functionality to Department profiles in detail view
+- TODO: Add expand functionality to Profile view
+- TODO: Add radio buttons for areas
+  - TODO: Depending on selected radio buttons, display profiles for associated area
+  - [x]: Remove old implementation of profiles with array
+- [x]: Improve Profile views
+- [x]: Improve Department views
+- TODO: Implement error handling for geoUtils
+- TODO: Implement error handling for imgUtils
+- [x]: Handle image upload without using `P5`
+  - [x]: Add multi-part form
+  - [x]: Install multer
+  - [x]: Remove fetch requests from Client-Side
+- TODO: Ensure that only the countries in the `countrynames` file can be stored in Mongo
+- TODO: Ensure that only the regions found in `geojson_chart_data` can be stored in Mongo
+- TODO: Fix folder organization for the project
 - TODO: Fix mobile first display
 - TODO: Fix validar cedula, account for other types of ID's
   - TODO: Add checkbox with different types of ID's. ex: Cedula, Passport